Our Favorite Hotels in Mumbai

 - Best Area in Mumbai for Transport: Andheri East

 With its numerous flyovers and remarkable bridges, the road system is arguably the most coordinated in India, but public transport is poor (especially for tourists).
-The metro system doesn’t connect with the airport or Colaba and other areas where tourists may visit or stay, but should expand rapidly to become more useful by 2021.
+The metro system doesn’t connect with the airport or Colaba and other areas where tourists may visit or stay, but is expanding rapidly to become more useful soon.
 Local buses and trains are impossibly crowded during peak hours and merely overwhelming at other times, and no auto-rickshaws are allowed anywhere south of Bandra.
 (The good news is that most taxis use their meters, and app-based Ola and Uber cabs are very popular.)
 Close to the domestic and international airport terminals, linked by metro and accessible by auto-rickshaw, Andheri East offers many mid-range and top-end hotels.

 - Best Area in Mumbai for Nightlife: Colaba